Sex workers are falling through the cracks in coronavirus assistance programs around the world

 In Bolivia, France, South Africa and elsewhere, advocacy groups have been lobbying governments for similar measures, so far without much success.

-“Very few governments are actually taking positive steps to ensure the inclusion of sex workers in emergency steps that they are taking,” said Ruth Morgan Thomas of the Edinburgh-based Global Network of Sex Work Projects.
-“Nobody in this word can survive if they can’t find an alternative way of feeding themselves or their families.”
+“Very few governments are actually taking positive steps to ensure the inclusion of sex workers in emergency steps that they are taking,” said Ruth Morgan Thomas, global coordinator of the Edinburgh, Scotland-based Global Network of Sex Work Projects.
+“Nobody in this world can survive if they can’t find an alternative way of feeding themselves or their families.”